ignithor/Assignment_Cogar_Group_C/docs/source/human_command.rst

 As illustrated in the :ref:`use case diagram <uml-uc-rt>`, the `HumanCommandNode` interacts with the Action Planner through a data interface that handles human commands related to cooking tasks.
 The node receives commands via the `/voice_command` topic and validates them based on current system feedback, while resolving any conflicts with the Action Planner.

 Command Reception: The HumanCommandNode subscribes to the /voice_command topic to receive human commands.
 These commands are interpreted and validated before being sent to the Action Planner.
 The commands are expected to be in a simple text format, representing a cooking action and its associated ingredient.
-The /voice_command topic expects commands as strings, which are then parsed and interpreted by the HumanCommandNode to determine the action and ingredient involved.
+The /voice_command topic expects messages of type std_msgs.msg String, which are then parsed and interpreted by the HumanCommandNode to determine the action and ingredient involved.

 .. code-block:: text

-   string command
+   string data

-This interface is divided into three main parts:
+The data interface called *step.action* is divided into three main parts:

 1. **Goal**:
    - The command consists of an action (e.g., "cutting", "pouring") and an ingredient (e.g., "carrots", "cheese").
 The stateless node sends the goal to the stateful Action Planner with the following structure: